 You already know that spinach, kale and broccoli are good for you.
-You may not know, however, that they contain high levels of lutein — a chemicals that researchers suspect helps fight chronic inflammation in the body.
+You may not know, however, that they contain high levels of lutein — a chemical that researchers suspect helps fight chronic inflammation in the body.

-Studies have not yet confirmed whether lutein from food sources (like dark leafy greens) has the same effect on cells — but there are plenty of other reasons to eat these foods, regardless.
+Studies have not yet confirmed whether lutein from food sources (like dark leafy greens) has the same effect on us — but there are plenty of other reasons to eat these foods, regardless.
 "We know they're low in calories and high in antioxidants already," Black says, "and if they turn out to be anti-inflammatory as well, that's another bonus."

 5. Whole Grains

 Foods high in fiber help fight inflammation because they feed beneficial bacteria living in the gut and help rid the body of unhealthy cholesterol, Black says.
 Eating a fiber-rich diet can also help you lose weight or maintain a healthy weight, which can also keep inflammation at bay, Black says.

 "One of the best ways to boost fiber in your diet is to eat more whole grains, like brown rice and whole-wheat bread and pasta," Black says.
 Compared to white bread and other refined grains — which break down rapidly in the body and quickly turn to sugar, which fuels inflammation — whole grains take longer to digest and help keep blood sugar levels stable.